Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 A list of parameters

+- seed user
 - rigor: a number
-- attenuation factor: a number between 0 and 1
+- attenuation factor: a number between 0 and 1.
+This is a factor in the weight
+- default rater influence: should be zero but in theory doesn't have to be
-- default average: should be zero but in theory doesn't have to be
+- default ratee average: should be zero but in theory doesn't have to be
-- default confidence
+- default ratee confidence: a number between 0 and 1
 - ratingType
 - min
 - max

-(more?)
+default ratee average and confidence define a single, additional rating that is automatically applied to every ratee, where the author is the seed user.
+Setting default ratee confidence = 0 is the same effect as completely omitting this rating.

 # Functions